Main Content Area

 Please check out the various information and links provided in this website and feel free to contact with any question.

-- Strucutural, interface and optical properties of large-area, few-layer MoS2 and other TMD heterostructures.
+- Structural, interface and optical properties of layered selenide and chalcogenide materials

 - Growth and physical properties of highly spin-polarization materials.